Chandramauli Kumar Prasad

-Justice Chandramauli Kumar Prasad (born 15 July 1949) is the Chairman of the Press Council of India.
-Prior to his appointment, he served as a Judge of the Supreme Court of India from 8 February 2010 to 14 July 2014.
+Chandramauli Kumar Prasad (born 15 July 1949) is the Chairman of the Press Council of India and a retired judge of the Supreme Court of India.
+He served as a Supreme Court judge from 8 February 2010 to 14 July 2014.

 Early life and education

-Prasad undertook school education at Patna High School, from where he passed Secondary School Examination.
-After graduating in science from Magadh University, Prasad chose to study the noble stream of law and graduated in law from Patna University in 1973.
-Justice Prasad is married to Mrs. Madhu Rukhaiyar and has three children, two sons and a daughter.
+Prasad undertook school education at Patna High School, from where he passed the Secondary School Examination.
+After graduating in science from Magadh University, Prasad chose to study the stream of law and graduated in law from Patna University in 1973.
+Prasad is married to Mrs. Madhu Rukhaiyar and has three children, two sons and a daughter.

 Career

 Prasad began his career by enrolling as an Advocate on 27 November 1973 with the Bar Council of Bihar.
-He practiced in Civil, Constitutional, Criminal and Service matters at the High Court of judicature at Patna, Bihar and was designated as a Senior Advocate on 17 July 1989.
-He was appointed the Additional Advocate General of the State of Bihar on 14 December 1993.
-He was elevated as a permanent Judge of the Patna High Court on 8 November 1994 and was transferred to the Madhya Pradesh High Court on 21 November 1994 from where he was transferred back to Patna High Court on 10 September 2001.
+He practiced in civil, constitutional, criminal, and service matters at the High Court of Judicature at Patna, Bihar, and was designated as a senior advocate on 17 July 1989.
+He was appointed the additional advocate general of the State of Bihar on 14 December 1993.
+He was elevated as a permanent judge of the Patna High Court on 8 November 1994 and was transferred to the Madhya Pradesh High Court on 21 November 1994 from where he was transferred back to Patna High Court on 10 September 2001.
 He was appointed the acting Chief Justice of Patna High Court from 3 March 2008 to 12 May 2008 and from 17 December 2008 to 15 March 2009.